amatusgroup/clan/index.md

 ## What does testing require of participants?
-The study will run for six months, during which we will collect data (baseline, and at the end of each month).
+* The study will run for six months, during which we will collect data (baseline, and at the end of each month).
-You don’t need to come into the office for these data collection intervals - they will be done through an online questionnaire.
+  * You don’t need to come into the office for these data collection intervals - they will be done through an online questionnaire.
-You are free to drop out of the study at any point.
+  * **You are free to drop out of the study at any point.**
-Ideally, you will select yourself a peer with which you want to be partnered with.
+* Ideally, you will select yourself a peer with which you want to be partnered with.
 If this is not possible, we will partner you with an appropriate peer based on your income, your desired support, and the support you are able to provide.
-The contract negotiation will take place at amatus.
+* The contract negotiation will take place at amatus.
 HQ with our lawyer and team experts present.
-We invite you to work from our office one day per week to encourage collaboration.
+* We invite you to work from our office one day per week to encourage collaboration.
-Shares are paid out at the end of each month, allowing participants to reassess if they want to continue their investment, or simply pull out their initial investment, and neither lose nor gain money.
+* Shares are paid out at the end of the six months, though participants can reassess if they want to continue at the end of each month.

 ![Visual Summary of concept](https://image.ibb.co/fNn0rU/Screen_Shot_2018_08_08_at_17_33_11.png)

 ## Money.
-You and your partner’s invested shares will simply be held in your respective bank accounts This could be a separate savings account, or in your regular account Can I choose how much of my income I want to invest?
+* **You and your partner’s invested shares will simply be held in your respective bank accounts**
+* This could be a separate savings account, or in your regular account
+* Can I choose how much of my income I want to invest?
 Of course.
 It can be as low or as high as you like.
-We allow each user to place an individualized income cap.
+* We allow each user to place an individualized income cap.
 For example, let’s say you earn a total of 2,500eur. p./month.
 You decide that your first 1,500eur. p/month is protected.
 This means that however much income you choose to share (let’s say 5%) will be calculated on anything above your first 1,500eur.
 In this case, your shared income would be 5% of (2,500eur. - 1,500eur.) = 50eur.

 ## Are there any risks involved?
 The short answer is - **not really.**

-Your partner may not be matching your expectations in terms of the time and support they offer you.
+* **Your partner may not be matching your expectations** in terms of the time and support they offer you.
 In this case, you can pull out your investment after the first month, and either drop out of the study or ask to be paired with someone new.
-You can anyways drop out of the study at any point, with no losses.
-The only way to ‘lose’ money, is if your salary increases (we assume due to the help of your partner).
+* The only way to ‘lose’ money, is if your salary increases (we assume due to the help of your partner).
 In this case, you haven’t really lost anything at all, since your increased hourly rate or overall income will outweigh any losses in shares.
 Refer to Case ? for a more detailed and visual explanation of this.

 ## Legal matters.
-The negotiation and creation of the contract will take place at amatus.
-HQ with a lawyer.
+* The negotiation and creation of the contract will take place at amatus.
+HQ.
-Is the contract legally binding?
+* Is the contract legally binding?
 Yes.
 This also discourages anyone from not fulfilling their promises, and protects each of you in case one of you breaches any clauses.

 **Sold?**
 We couldn’t be happier to hear it.
 Start your journey as a test user by filling out this questionnaire.